hantsy/spring-r2dbc-sample/docs/pg.md

 }
 ```

-To encode and decode the enum data type automatically, register a Postgres specific `EnumCodec` in the connection configration which is shipped with Postgres R2dc drivers.
+To encode and decode the enum data type automatically, register a Postgres specific `EnumCodec` in the connection configuration which is shipped with the  official Postgres R2dc driver.

 ```java
 PostgresqlConnectionConfiguration.builder()